Alan Melton’s Small Business Owner Story

 Seven years into the business we were still struggling; we were in the red and had a number of growing pains.
 From time to time my partner and I would “butt heads” over certain issues; he saw black and I saw white.
 We would end up at a standstill over the issue, and then our operation would suffer as a result of no-decision.
 At that time our annual revenues were around one million dollars.
 It became apparent to me that the business was growing beyond my ability to effectively manage it.
 I needed to personally grow.
 I hired a small business coach.
 He helped me to develop a plan.
 He ran “interference” for me and helped me develop a business plan for growth and organization.
 I credit the coach with helping us get the business headed in the right direction, and for being my friend and mentor over the years.

-Help From Other Business Owners
+Help From Other small Business Owners

-Soon thereafter I joined a group of other business owners that meet monthly to improve their businesses.
+Soon thereafter I joined a group of other small business owners that meet monthly to improve their businesses.
 I described the head-butting problem to my group.
 They recommended that we appoint department heads to diffuse the conflict.
 I took their advice and hired sales, accounting, and operations managers.
 Now we had a team to help make decisions, and the head-butting stopped.
 Another benefit of the management team was that we all shared in the overnight calls; with two others helping we only had overnight duty once per week!

 Small Business Development Center